vegaprotocol/vega/integration/README.md

 The `Feature` keyword should describe the feature to be tested in proper sentences, with context.

-It should match, or at least be close to, the name of the file it lives into.
+It should match, or at least be close to, the name of the file it lives in.

 ##### Examples